mutyasowmya/course/README.md

    - Assumption: Production deployment requires specific environment variables such as `PROD_DATABASE_URL`.
    - Rationale: Configuring environment variables ensures security and flexibility in deployment.

-## Getting Started

-Add instructions for running the application in both development and production environments.

 ...